zenprotocol/docs/docs/root/contracts/contract-structure.rst

 The :fsharp:`main` function is run whenever a contract is used within a transaction.

+The function will run both at the validation and at the generation of the transaction.

 The structure of the :fsharp:`main` function is:

 .. code-block:: fsharp